Bradley Cooper

 As penance, he goes to New Orleans where he vows to shuck a million oysters.
 We meet him just as he’s achieving that goal and then follow him to London where he hunts down the ghosts from his past and revives his dream of earning a third Michelin star.

-The cast of this movie is phenomenal: Daniel Bruhl as Tony, Matthew Rhys as Montgomery Reese, Emma Thompson as Adam’s drug tester/pseudo therapist, Uma Thurman in a small but convincing role as a restaurant critic, Alicia Vikander as Adam’s old flame.
+The cast is phenomenal: Daniel Bruhl as Tony, Matthew Rhys as Montgomery Reese, Emma Thompson as Adam’s drug tester/pseudo therapist, Uma Thurman in a small but convincing role as a restaurant critic, Alicia Vikander as Adam’s old flame.

-Sienna Miller is understatedly beautiful as Helene, Adam’s love interest and, at first, reluctant saucier, who he poaches from another restaurant.
-I recently saw the movie Factory Girl for the first time, in which Sienna plays Edie Sedgwick, and ever since, I’ve been convinced that she’s been underestimated as an actress.
-Her portrayal of Helene is totally unself-conscious, even without makeup and a choppy bob haircut with her head shaved underneath.
+Sienna Miller is understatedly beautiful as Helene, the reluctant saucier Adam poaches from another restaurant.
+I recently saw the movie Factory Girl in which Sienna plays Edie Sedgwick, and I’m convinced she’s been underused as an actress.
+Her portrayal of Helene is totally believable.

 Bradley Cooper Watchlist